alfaloo/tp/docs/UserGuide.md

 | Parameter Prefix  | Fields typically have a prefix like `i/` or `n/` followed by the field content.
 This tells MediCLI what field you are entering.                                                                                                                                      |
 | Command Parameter | The command parameter is the parameter prefix followed by field content.
 For example, the command parameter to enter NRIC would be `i/S1234567A`                                                                                                                     |

+<div markdown="span" class="alert alert-success">:bulb: **TIP**: If you forget the command foramt, you can simply type the command word and press enter.
+MediCLI will prompt you with the format and an example.</div>
 <div markdown="span" class="alert alert-info">:information_source: **INFO**: Not all MediCLI commands have fields!
 For example, the command to clear all data is simply `clear`.</div>

 ### Quick Tutorial on a Sample Use Case